-While on our trip to Ottawa, the Canadian capitol city, with Guillaume Le Floch, the French exchange student, we wanted to get to the National War Museum.
-We could not find the way, so Nikhil and Guillaume approached two police officers to find the way.
+While on our trip to Ottawa, the Canadian capital city with Guillaume Le Floch, French exchange student, we wanted to get to the National War Museum.
+We could not find the way.
+So Nikhil and Guillaume approached two police officers to find the way.
 A chat ensued between the police officers and the two teens and they ended up snapping photos with them.

 The first Canadian police officers recorded in the history books worked in Quebec City in 1651 and their duty was to act as night watchmen for the community.
 Today, policing in Canada is carried out at three levels: federal, provincial and municipal.
 The Royal Canadian Mounted Police (RCMP) operate at the federal level in all provinces and territories.
 At the provincial level, the Ontario Provincial Police, the Quebec Police and the Newfoundland Constabulary operate as provincial police services.
 Crime control and order maintenance are the primary police in which crime control activities occupy less than 25% of police time.